 Definition : Meeting Officers - Secretary of the meeting

-Meeting officer whose task is to draw up minutes.
-It summarizes the deliberations and takes note of the draft resolutions put to the vote in the Assembly.
+Meeting officer whose task is to write minutes in French.
+He summarized the deliberations and takes note of the draft resolutions put to the vote in the Assembly.

 WARNING!
 One must not confuse the office of secretary of the meeting with the office of secretary the Board of Directors.
 They are two different offices.

 La webradio du mercredi 10 mai 2023 a porté sur le secrétaire d’assemblée et les aléas de la rédaction d’un procès-verbal.
 La désignation d’un secrétaire par l’assemblée des copropriétaires est un prélude obligatoire aux délibérations, car sa charge consiste à rédiger en français le procès-verbal.
 Il note les propositions, résume les délibérations, indique les votes pour chaque résolution, mentionne les éventuelles réserves et rend compte des interventions du président d’assemblée.
 Or la fine rédaction d’un procès-verbal peut s’avérer complexe, si l’on souhaite éviter un débat entre les copropriétaires ou encore un débat judiciaire.
 Rappelons, par ailleurs, que l'article 1102.1 du Code civil du Québec énonce que le conseil d’administration doit transmettre aux copropriétaires, dans les 30 jours de la réunion de l’assemblée, le procès-verbal de toute décision prise au cours de cette réunion.

 Les assemblées de copropriétaire doivent être tenues en bonne et due forme, car il s'agit d'un des deux organes décisionnels d'une copropriété, l'autre étant le conseil d'administration.
 Des décisions importantes s'y prennent.
 Par conséquent, il est primordial qu'elles se déroulent dans les règles de l'art.